ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 - The lines beginning with "ATOM" represent the atomic coordinates for standard amino acids and nucleotides.
 - For chemical compounds other than proteins or nucleic acids, the "HETATM" record type is used.
 - Records of both types use a simple fixed-column format explained [here](https://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM).
-- "TER" records indicate which atoms are at the terminal of a protein chain.
+- "TER" records indicate which atoms are at the end of a protein chain.
 {% endif %}
 {% if site.show_comments %}
 Before we can successfully import a PDB file into LEAP and produce the system topology file, we need to ensure that the original PDB files are free from errors and the molecules we want to simulate are chemically correct.